The best options trading strategy is to sell option premium (although it's important to buy options occasionally too).

-- Implied volatility indicates market sentiment and the size of the move an asset may take.
+- Implied volatility indicates market sentiment and the size and magnitude of the move an asset may make.

 - Implied volatility does not indicate the direction of the movement an asset may take.

-- Implied volatility can be used by option writers to price options contacts.
+- Implied volatility can be used by option writers to help price options contacts.

 - Investors often use implied volatility when choosing an investment.

 David Jaffee has found that tools like IV Rank from Tastytrade do not help traders make money.

 Instead of relying on shortcuts that may not work, you can learn the best options trading strategy.